Nepali & IndianThe Muglan Rockdale

 Traditional & Live MusicOne of Sydney's most established Nepali restaurants.
 1,200+ reviews, traditional decor, live music.

-Based on Google reviews, The Muglan In Newtown holds the highest rating at 4.8 stars.
-However, Falcha Town Hall and The Momos Hub have the most reviews (2,500+ and 2,200+ respectively), making them Sydney's most popular Nepali restaurants by volume.
+Based on Google reviews, The Muglan Rockdale holds the highest rating at 4.3 stars.
+However, Falcha and The Momos Hub have the most reviews (2,500+ and 2,200+ respectively), making them Sydney's most popular Nepali restaurants by volume.

 The Momos Hub on George Street specialises exclusively in momos and is widely considered the best.
-Falcha Town Hall is also famous for their "Momo Mania" menu with steamed, fried, jhol, and c-momo varieties.
+Falcha is also famous for their "Momo Mania" menu with steamed, fried, jhol, and c-momo varieties.
 For budget-friendly momos, try Cafe Talk Campsie.

 No!
 While there are some similarities, Nepali cuisine has distinct flavours.
 Key differences include the use of Timur (Szechuan pepper), Jimbu (Himalayan herb), and dishes like momos (dumplings), dal bhat (the national dish), chatamari (Nepali crepe), and sel roti (traditional ring bread) that have no Indian equivalent.